angular/angular/aio/content/guide/upgrade-performance.md

 the Angular platform, one piece at a time.
 It is very similar to [Upgrading from AngularJS](guide/upgrade) with the exception that this one uses the {@link downgradeModule downgradeModule()} helper function instead of the {@link UpgradeModule UpgradeModule} class.
-This affects how the app is bootstrapped and how change detection is propagated between the two frameworks.
+This affects how the application is bootstrapped and how change detection is propagated between the two frameworks.
 It allows you to upgrade incrementally while improving the speed of your hybrid applications and leveraging the latest of Angular in AngularJS applications early in the process of upgrading.